 20. You get stronger

-One study showed that people who ate only 500 calories per day had more significant strength gains than individuals with 1,500 calories.
+One study showed that people who ate only 500 calories daily had more significant strength gains than individuals with 1,500 calories.
 Another study revealed that athletes who followed an 8-week diet plan consisting of four days of low-calorie consumption gained twice as much muscle mass as participants who consumed 2,000 calories daily.

 21. You gain confidence